 Systems analysts are some of the best-paid positions in the field.
 The Bureau of Labor Statistics (BLS) reports that these professionals in the IT industry made nearly $100,000 on average in the year 2021.
 Top earners in this occupation earned more than $158,000 that same year.

-A networking degree is usually preferred for positions as systems analysts.
+A networking degree, like a bachelor’s degree, is usually preferred for positions as systems analysts.
 But degrees in related fields like computer science, mathematics, or even business are sometimes enough.
 To maintain their positions and learn new technical skills, computer systems analysts must devote themselves to continuous professional development.
 This is because technological advancements in the field continue to evolve.

 Average Salary: $99,270